Integral Vision Learning (IVL) is a call to action and comprehensive platform to transform the way we educate citizens of all ages.

 Avoiding the worst case scenario will only be accomplished through a wholesale redesign of modern civilization’s infrastructure and systems of operation (food production, energy sources and use, transportation, architecture, land use, development, etc.), implemented within our children’s lifetimes.

-The good news is that humanity currently possesses the technologies and potential in human talent and spirit to meet this challenge but is not meeting it on the necessary scale.
-So, what is missing; what do we need to make this happen, to actualize potential and prioritize the technological innovation and implementation required, reset thinking on relationships to each other and the natural world, to muster the political will and collective sacrifice and purpose?
+The good news is that humanity currently possesses the technologies and potential in human talent and spirit to meet this challenge.
+The bad news is we are not on track to do so.
+So, what is missing; what do we need to make this happen, to actualize potential, to mobilize, to prioritize the technological innovation and implementation required, reset thinking on relationships to each other and the natural world, to muster the political will and collective sacrifice and purpose?

 We need a leap in consciousness.